weiliu2016/weiliu2016.github.io/_pages/teaching.md

 * Transportation Systems Engineering
 * Transport Network Optimisation

-At The Hong Kong University of Science and Technology (Teaching Assistant), 2010 - 2014
+At the Hong Kong University of Science and Technology (Teaching Assistant), 2010 - 2014
 --------
 * Introduction to Transportation Systems
 * Traffic and Transportation Engineering